anirudh-modi/JS-essentials/Functions/Arrow functions.md

 ##### Parameter decalration

 During, the parameter declaration for arrow functions, there can be 0 or more variables.
-If there are more two parameter in function declaration, then the variables need to be enclosed within parantheses, if there is a single parameter then the parantheses can be omitted, and if no variables are decalared, then an empty parantheses need to be used `()`.
+If there are more two parameter in function declaration, then the variables need to be enclosed within parantheses `()`, if there is a single parameter then the parantheses `()` can be omitted, and if no variables are decalared, then an empty parantheses need to be used `()`.

 Let's look at the different ways of decalring parameter of arrow function.